GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 • Traditional typing: ~40 words per minute (average smartphone user)

-That's a huge difference!
+That's a massive difference!
+And with recent improvements, some users are hitting even higher speeds.
 But speed isn't everything, right?

 Accuracy Comparison:

-• Traditional typing: ~96% accuracy (based on autocorrect helping)
+• Traditional typing: ~96% accuracy (with autocorrect assistance)

 Where Voice Typing Excels: